 Combat Stress and Anxiety Naturally with Essential Oils

 What are essential oils and how can they ease stress?
 According to DoTerra, one of the preeminent oil-makers internationally, essential oils are “naturally occurring, volatile aromatic compounds are found in the seeds, bark, stems, roots, flowers, and other parts of plants.”
-They are the scents we find in nature, and when extracted and bottled, they can be used for food, health, skincare...and a natural soothing relief.
+They are the scents we find in nature, and when extracted and bottled, they can be used for food, health, skincare...and natural soothing relief.

 Why Are Essential Oils So Effective?